ldelouw/rh-satellite-ansible-playbook/README.md

 For security reasons (I dont want to accidentially leak some real life credentials)
 * Register and subscribe the Satellite to Redhat CDN
 * Setting up an IPA Realm
-* Setting up a libvirt compute resource, however an example is provided but commented out
+* Setting up a libvirt compute resource, however, an example is provided but commented out

 For technical reasons
 * Running the Satellite installer (Just takes too long to execute and brings no benefit)